 Keyword research is the process of understanding what people are searching for in Google and other search engines.

 You can use this to discover massive opportunities, prioritize your content plan, and even make product decisions.

 When you perform keyword research, you just need to understand 3 concepts: search volume, keyword difficulty, and searcher intent.

 Search volume is an estimate of how many times a specific term (keyword) is searched for each month.

-Search volumes allow you to compare keywords based on how popular they are.
+Search volumes allow you to compare long-tail keywords based on their popularity on SERPs.

 Keyword difficulty is a calculation offered by some tools about how easy (or difficult) it is to rank for a certain term.

-However, it’s almost 3 times more difficult to rank for “soccer cleats” than it is to rank for “football cleats”.
+However, it’s almost 3 times more difficult to rank “soccer cleats” than it is to rank “football cleats”.

 Searcher intent refers to the understanding of what the user was looking for when they typed a specific keyword into Google.